With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreChsw Family Resource Center East Wenatchee is a mental health treatment center in East Wenatchee, Washington, located at 220 Eastmont Avenue, Suite B, part of the 98802 zip code.
-Chsw Family Resource Center East Wenatchee provides outpatient treatment and telemedicine/telehealth.
-Chsw Family Resource Center East Wenatchee also offers behavior modification, group therapy and trauma therapy to young adults and children / adolescents.
-Chsw Family Resource Center East Wenatchee supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-Chsw Family Resource Center East Wenatchee also provides suicide prevention services, therapeutic foster care and education services.
+Chsw Family Resource Center East Wenatchee provides telemedicine/telehealth and outpatient treatment.
+Chsw Family Resource Center East Wenatchee also offers cognitive behavioral therapy, psychotropic medication and couples/family therapy to young adults and children / adolescents.
+Chsw Family Resource Center East Wenatchee supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Chsw Family Resource Center East Wenatchee also provides therapeutic foster care, mentoring/peer support/consumer-run services and education services.

 Learn MoreGrant Integrated Services Moses Lake Main is one of mental health facilities in Moses Lake, Washington, located at 840 East Plum Street, 98837 zip code.
 Grant Integrated Services Moses Lake Main provides telemedicine/telehealth and outpatient treatment.
-Grant Integrated Services Moses Lake Main provides trauma therapy, cognitive behavioral therapy and behavior modification to adults, young adults and children / adolescents.
+Grant Integrated Services Moses Lake Main provides trauma therapy, cognitive behavioral therapy and group therapy to adults, young adults and children / adolescents.
 Grant Integrated Services Moses Lake Main also supports children/adolescents with serious emotional disturbance.
-Additional services provided at Grant Integrated Services Moses Lake Main include psychosocial rehabilitation services, supported housing and case management.
+Additional services provided at Grant Integrated Services Moses Lake Main include supported housing, supported employment and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.